 Q: How long does it take for application approval and how will I be notified?

 A: The Business Council works as quickly as possible to approve applications within five to 10 business days.
-Approvals are based on the quality of the application, receipt of all required documents and the funding dollars available.
-The Business Council reserves the right to accept or reject any application, amend the applicant’s requested funding or limit application to any applicant.
+Approvals are based on the quality of the application, receipt of all required documents, and the funding dollars available.
+The Business Council reserves the right to accept or reject any application, amend the applicant’s requested funding, or limit application to any applicant.
 After approval, the Business Council will prepare a contract to be approved by the Attorney General.
-This process may take 10-20 working days.
+This process may take up to 30 working days.
 Spending and activities that occur before the contract is signed will not be eligible for reimbursement.

-Every applicant will be notified of receipt of application.
-Applicants will be notified of approval and any conditions required as part of the contract.
+Every applicant will be notified of receipt of the application.
+Applicants will be notified of the approval and any conditions required as part of the contract.

-Q: When should a company submit their request for reimbursement?
+Q: When should a company submit its request for reimbursement?

 Q: What is Gold Key?

 A: Gold Key Matching Service offers the following: